hardweezy/python-extension-log-eventpayload-to-s3/README.md

 > Note: This extension requires the Python 3 runtime to be present in the Lambda execution environment of your function.

-The extension uses the Extensions API to register for INVOKE and SHUTDOWN events.
+> Note: This extension is not to be used in a production environment, this is only a demo.

 This example needs a S3_BUCKET_NAME environment variable in the calling Lambda function.
 A Lambda function needs to be configured with an environment variable "S3_BUCKET_NAME" to specify the S3 bucket name.
 Lambda writes the event payload to the /tmp directory.
 The extension reads from the directory and copies the file to the S3 bucket.
+The extension uses the Extensions API to register for INVOKE and SHUTDOWN events.

 The Lambda function needs to have an execution role with a policy that is similar to this:
 ```